Effective experience rating for large insurance portfolios via surrogate modeling

-In this paper, we propose a surrogate modeling approach to address the challenges of computational burden and lack of closed-form expressions in Bayesian credibility models, specifically in performing efficient and transparent experience rating on complex insurance data sets, with a focus on large insurance portfolios.
+In this paper, we propose a surrogate modeling approach to address the challenges of computational burden and lack of analytical expressions in Bayesian credibility models and to efficiently and transparently perform experience ratings on complex insurance datasets and large insurance portfolios.
 Our methodology derives an accurate analytical expression that approximates the Bayesian premiums resulting from any given Bayesian model.
-As part of the methodology, we introduce the credibility index, which is a summary statistic of the claim history for each policyholder and provides insights on the consistency of their experience with expected claims behavior.
-The credibility index is shown to be a sufficient statistic for a large class of distributional families, including the exponential dispersion family of distributions.
-Therefore, it can be used as the main input for the surrogate model, ensuring its accuracy in reproducing the credibility formula for non-tractable Bayesian models.
-The closed-form expression linking the credibility index to the credibility premium policy-wise allows for effective scaling of premium calculation to the portfolio level, particularly for large portfolios.
-In this scenario, we may compute true credibility premiums for a small percentage of policies, say 5\%, from the portfolio and use the closed-form expression as a surrogate model to extrapolate the credibility premiums on the selected policies to the rest of the portfolio.
-Furthermore, the closed-form expression can be used for sensitivity analysis and provide some interpretation to the upgrading of premiums.
+As part of the methodology, we introduce a likelihood-based summary statistic of the claim history of a policyholder that provides insights on the likeliness of their claim experience according to the model.
+Such a likelihood-based statistic is shown to have desirable properties along the spirit of sufficient statistics, in the sense of performing a dimension reduction without losing information for the inference.
+In particular, such a statistic is sufficient for several parametric families, including the exponential dispersion family of distributions.
+Therefore, it can be used as the main input for the surrogate model, ensuring its accuracy in reproducing the pricing formula for non-tractable Bayesian models.
+The analytical expression linking the likelihood-based statistic to the Bayesian premium policy-wise allows for effective scaling of premium calculation to the portfolio level, particularly for large portfolios.
+In this scenario, we may compute true Bayesian premiums for a small percentage of policies, say 5\%, from the portfolio and use the analytical expression as a surrogate model to extrapolate the Bayesian premiums on the selected policies to the rest of the portfolio.
+Furthermore, the analytical expression can be used for sensitivity analysis and provide some interpretation to the upgrading of premiums.